Subject Summary: Part II Psychology, Neuroscience and Behaviour

 Teaching and learning methods

-These include lectures and associated seminars, supervisions, a research project and technical workshops.
+These include lectures and associated seminars, supervisions, and a substantial research project.

 Assessment for this course is through:

 - four unseen written examinations (for aims 1 and 2 and learning outcome 1);

-- a viva based on the research project (for aim 4 and learning outcome 3);
+- a project report based on the research project (for aim 3 and learning outcome 3);

 Courses of Preparation